Cricket World Cup 2019: 'I didn't know that' - Black Caps react to umpire's revelation of crucial mistake in final

 With the rule now in the limelight – as well as several others after the barely believable finish to the match – there's likely to be plenty of debate and calls for change.

-But at this moment, for McMillan – and undoubtedly the rest of the Black Caps - there's only one thing that ultimately matters.
+But at this moment, for McMillan – and undoubtedly for the Black Caps - there's only one thing that ultimately matters.

 "It doesn't change the result yesterday."